T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 Aaron returned to the booth, this time with a large bottle of expensive wine.
 It not so much popped the cork off as pulled it off with its metal hand, and took a large swig.
 "Much better."
 "You can drink?"
 Gabriel asked.
 "Yes.
 I don't need to though, if that was your next question.
 I drink when I want, and I want often.
 It makes my....me tingle."
 Aaron explained, a hint a snideness to his words.
 Hidden from the brightness of the direct midday sun, Gabriel could now see lines of blue magical energy flow between the "plates" of Aaron's armour-skin, serving to split the sections up.
 The energy seemed to eb and flow, and after much focus, Gabriel could make out a pseudo heartbeat in the brightness of the magic.
+The magic sparkled slightly whenever Aaron took a swig.
+"You're not like any Automaton I've ever seen."
+Gabriel mused.
+"You're like every Elf I've seen."
+Gabriel brushed off the snide remark.
+Insults were not Vitalas' way.